 We in Oxford also share the aspiration to work closely with industry on training a new generation of nuclear scientists and engineers, and now have more than 60 full time young researchers working in this area.

-The centre will focus on work for both fundamental research and allow emergent topics to be addressed.
+The centre focuses on work for both fundamental research and allow emergent topics to be addressed.
 The centre has the following themes:

 Modelling nuclear futures; new power systems; economic, social and environmental impact; sustainability and resilience; national and global policy; risk assessment; safety case management; nonproliferation strategies.